finom/vovk/README.md

 </p>

 <p align="center">
-<strong>A tiny <a href="https://bundlephobia.com/package/next-wednesday">zero-dependency</a> library that builds NextJS 13+ App Route Handlers from decorated classes.
-Think of it as of a nano-sized NestJS inside NextJS environment</strong>
+<strong>A tiny <a href="https://bundlephobia.com/package/next-wednesday">zero-dependency</a> library that builds Next.js 13+ App Route Handlers from decorated classes.
+Think of it as of a nano-sized NestJS inside Next.js environment</strong>
 </p>

 <!-- toc -->